wizeline/wize-docs/interview-process/engineers/on-site/README.md

 - a 45-60 minute presentation during which
   - the candidate demonstrates their project, discusses their design and code, _etc_.
   - the team asks questions about and beyond the project

+### Debrief

+No matter which format is used, the interviewing team meets in the debrief to reach consensus and make a recommendation.
+Someone from the recruiting group will invite at least one member of the interviewing team to fill out the Scorecard for the on-site interview.

+#### Suggestions for Scorecard Notes

+- No-/hire recommendation
+- PROs and CONs
+- List the interviewing team
+- Detailed notes on the project, observations, etc., including strengths and areas of concern
+  Even if the team recommends making an offer, these details&mdash;especially concerns&mdash;may be useful for things like staffing decisions and onboarding coaching later.

+#### Review Prior Interview Notes

+Finally, give interviewers an opportunity to give each other positive and constructive feedback on the notes from their technical interviews.
+Through this, different groups of interviewers can reinforce desired practices, and request changes to undesired ones.

 ## Considerations